DataThinkMonkey/vimrc/README.md

 My .vim directory and .vimrc file.
 It is configured with following plug-ins with key map.

-NERDtree - F10

-vim-geeknote - F8
-* similar to NERDtree, but for your Evernote Notes.
-* Requires Geeknote to be installed.
-* Edit and manage evernote in vim.
+Plugins include:
+Powerline - Cool toolbar
+supertab - Tab to autocomplete selection autoclose - Auto fill closing brackets and quotes closetag - Auto close html tags
+Thesaurus

+Settings
+* Text Wrap at 80 character
+* syntax highlighting
+* Autosave

+Using Pathogen plugin manager

+Other plugins/Features:

+F1 - Help with all function keys and plugins, see vim/help.txt

+F2 - Calendar, can be connected to google calendar and tasks read-only

-Python Programming Mode
+F3 - Python Programming Mode
 * tab 4 spaces
 * autoindent
 * expand tabs into spaces